 You’ll want to start by preheating the oven because seriously, just like my regular 4 Ingredient Meatloaf recipe, the assembly takes about 5 minutes.
 You’re basically putting (almost) everything in a bowl, mixing it and then putting it in the loaf pan.

 You’ll put it in the oven to bake and then top it with the cranberry sauce.
-This recipe is such a delicious ‘go-to’ when you’re wanting those traditional turkey and stuffing flavors, it definately satisfies those cravings!
+This recipe is such a delicious ‘go-to’ when you want that traditional turkey and stuffing flavors, it definitely satisfies those cravings!

 The printable recipe card is below for all the specific directions to make this meatloaf perfect.